 George Hernandez Jr., CEO of University Health System in San Antonio, came up with the idea of the alternative, county-run Medicaid expansion, and said he has been discussing it with other officials in his county, Bexar.
 “They are all willing,” he said.
 He added that he has also been talking up the proposal with officials in other big counties, such as those including Houston and Dallas, and is optimistic they’ll support the idea.

 This may work out better for residents.
 I don’t know much about the low-cost health care program in these Texas counties, but bumping up to Medicaid may be a more stable option.
 Apparently the services are fixed to a particular hospital district, so certainly Medicaid would be more flexible for residents.
 The article says this would lower out-of-pocket costs for the individual patients, too.
-Plus, it would certainly aid local government budgets, and given the dynamic of local austerity, it may be good on its face to transfer funds up to the federal government, as a back-door stimulus program.
+Plus, it would certainly aid local government budgets, and given the dynamic of local austerity, it may be good on its face to transfer funding up to the federal government, as a back-door stimulus program.